jpikl/dotfiles/.github/README.md

 ## Changes

-Git commands for the `~/.dotfiles.git` repository are done using `dotfiles` command.
+Git commands for the `~/.dotfiles.git` repository have to be executed using `dotfiles` command.

 ```bash
 dotfiles add ~/Bash/bin/foo-bar